akshad-exe/Blink-Speech/frontend/TECH_SPEC.md

 ---

 ## **1. System Overview**
-Blink Speech (MindLink) is a client-side, browser-based assistive communication tool that translates blink patterns and gaze gestures into spoken phrases.
+Blink Speech is a client-side, browser-based assistive communication tool that translates blink patterns and gaze gestures into spoken phrases.
 It uses computer vision for eye tracking and speech synthesis for communication, with full offline support and optional cloud sync.

 ---